-Top: The mark (B) that was apparently added to frame Fred.
+Above: The mark (B) that was apparently added to frame Fred.
 That while nothing was said that the curve of A fits the sole’s curve without any doubt. and without wondering if it would not have been easier to plant Inge’s blood on the shoe if they wanted to frame Fred.

 Below: If you look at the ‘before’ photo (top image) and the ‘after’ photo (bottom image) after digital filtering, it is clear that flow took place in the mark.
 The whole mark swelled.
 It was not simply a modification – such as the adding of a mark.

 It is clear that there was a higher concentration blood in the upper right area.
 After fluid was applied on the mark, the fluid dissolved the blood and this mix moved to an area of lower concentration.
 In the photo below one can even see how the blood ran into the grout area (red square) (even Bodziak pointed this out.)

 Below we can clearly see etched edges.

 Here we can clearly see how a fluid welled up against the sides.
 Note the flow to the top right (towards and into the grout groove of the tile).
 Where the appendage would form, there was a gap in the edge of the mark, where the fluid which accumulating in that area, ran out.